About 70 babies die every day in Ghana - PATH Ghana

-About 70 babies in the country lose their lives every day due to premature births, infections, and complications, Mrs. Patience Dapaah, Advocacy Advisor of PATH Ghana, a non-governmental organization (NGO) has said.
+About 70 babies in the country lose their lives every day due to premature births, infections and complications, Mrs. Patience Dapaah, Advocacy Advisor of PATH Ghana, a non-governmental organisation (NGO) has said.

 PATH is an international NGO that drives transformative innovation to save lives and improve health, especially among women and children.